sbt/sbt-header/README.md

 ### Using a custom license text

-If you don't want to use one of the build in licenses, you can define a custom license test using the `Custom` case class:
+If you don't want to use one of the build in licenses, you can define a custom license text using the `Custom` case class:

 ```scala
 headerLicense := Some(HeaderLicense.Custom(